 We will be working on labs at each class meeting.
-After each lab is completed (data collection and analysis), you will be assigned a write-up of the lab that is due the following Friday.
-Write-ups will often consist of brief (1-2 page) reports on methods, raw data, data analysis (graphs, charts, statistical tests, etc.), results and/or conclusions.
+After each lab is completed (data collection and analysis), you will be assigned a write-up of the lab that is due the following Sunday evening at 11:55 PM.
+If the lab runs less than the allotted time, then you are encouraged to use the full class period to complete the assignment for that week.
+The weekly write-ups will often consist of brief (1-3 page) reports on methods, raw data, data analysis (graphs, charts, statistical tests, etc.), results and/or conclusions.